 - #1 – Take the stairs instead of the elevator or escalator (walk up the escalator if you are just beginning).
 If your office is on a high floor, stop one floor below and take the stairs.
-After you get to your office, if you can carry on a conversation (you aren’t winded), then consider adding an additional floor.
+After you get to your office, if you can carry on a conversation (you aren’t winded), then consider going up another flight of stairs.

 - #2 – Walk or bicycle to work or when doing errands.